COMPASS: Confined-space Manipulation Planning with Active Sensing Strategy: Conclusion

 \section{Conclusion}

 In this paper, we have presented COMPASS, a framework for active perception and manipulation in confined spaces.
 We have proposed the MUE-RRT that ensures safety and motion efficiency.
 Additionally, we have designed the principled and progressively challenging benchmark for confined-space manipulation tasks.
 We have conducted extensive simulations and real-world experiments to demonstrate the effectiveness of our method.
 Compared to exploration methods designed for other robots and only considering information gain, our framework increases manipulation success rate by 24.25\% and reduces the average time to find target by 24.6s in simulations.
-In the future, we will extend this framework to interactive exploration for manipulation.
+In the future, we plan to extend this framework to handle dynamic environments via event-depth fusion\cite{luo2024eventtracker} and enable open-vocabulary semantic manipulation\cite{gu2025mr}.

 { }